-Lately there’s been a lot of talk about what’s being served in school cafeterias around the country.
-Take it from me, the best way to find out what’s being plated in K-12 is to actually go to the schools and have lunch yourself.
-I work with schools around the U.S. and let me tell you there is some wonderful food around the country with creative ways of serving happening every day!
+There’s been a lot of talk about school nutrition, and what’s being served in cafeterias around the country.
+The best way to find out what’s being plated in K-12 is to actually go to the schools and have lunch yourself.
+I work with schools around the U.S., and there is some wonderful food being served, with creative ways of serving!

 Believe me when the side dish is Tantalizing and Tasty Ranchero Beans from a district like Brantley County Schools in Georgia, you can’t go wrong.

-Here’s what I did and I’ll show you how.
-I took the original bulk recipe from School Nutrition Director Laura Lynn’s Brantley County School District and honed it down for an at home gathering with family.
-I’m sharing the original with you along with my version.
+We took the original bulk recipe from School Nutrition Director Laura Lynn’s Brantley County School District and honed it down for a small family gathering.
+We’ll share the original and the family-sized versions.

-Number of Portions: 43
+- Number of Portions: 43

-Size of Portions: ½ cup
+- Size of Portions: ½ cup

-2 tsp low sodium ham base
+- 2 tsp – low sodium ham base

-1 cup frozen diced onions
+- 1 cup – frozen diced onions

-2 tbsp Italian seasoning
+- 2 tbsp – Italian seasoning

-1 tsp pepper, black
+- 1 tsp – pepper, black

-¼ cup mild banana pepper rings
+- ¼ cup – mild banana pepper rings

 Home Style Version

-2 cans 15.5 oz unseasoned pinto beans drained, rinsed
+- 2 cans – (15.5 oz) unseasoned pinto beans (drained, rinsed)

-2 cans 14.5 oz diced tomatoes
+- 2 cans – (14.5 oz) diced tomatoes

-¼ cup frozen diced onions (I used Kroger brand)
+- 1/4 cup – frozen diced onions (I used Kroger brand)

-¼ tsp Italian seasoning (I used McCormick brand)
+- 1/4 tsp – Italian seasoning (I used McCormick brand)

-1/8 tsp salt
+- 1/8 tsp – salt

-¼ tsp pepper
+- 1/4 tsp – pepper

-6 or 8 mild banana pepper rings
+- 6 or 8 – mild banana pepper rings

-Combine the ingredients in a gallon or so pot, reserve the mild banana rings for topping.
-Heat on medium on top of the stove, covered until warm, then put the banana pepper rings on top for serving.
+If you don’t have a CVap Cook and Hold Oven at home, you can cook it old school.
+Combine the ingredients in a gallon pot, reserve the mild banana rings for topping.
+Heat on medium on stove, covered until warm, then put the banana pepper rings on top for serving.

-I then served this to friends and family, including my two year old granddaughter Penelope (minus the mild banana pepper rings) and asked them all what they thought.
+I served this to friends and family, including my toddler granddaughter Penelope (minus the mild banana pepper rings) and asked them all what they thought.

 The adults loved it and Penelope asked for more.
 Then the big reveal…I told them it was school food!